 Ask anyone who has experienced the unforeseen loss of her husband to a terminal illness or accident, and you'll know that there is nothing guaranteed in this life.

 We want that guarantee to squash the uncomfortable and uncertain feelings inside ourselves.
-This wish for a fantasy "forever" romance really comes from those childhood fairy tales that calmed our uncertain emotions as kids.

 WHAT LOVE ISN'T: It's not dishonest, mean, abusive, etc...